AhmedMItman/Els_Stack/README.md

 - You can change memory size "v.memory" , CPU size "v.cpus" , inventory path "ansible.inventory_path" , Playbook "ansible.playbook" , verbose "ansible.verbose"

 **How to Use**
-1. Put Your machine Ip in myhosts file under "ElsSTack" Group
+1. Put **Any Machine IP** in myhosts file under "ElsSTack" Group
 2. Open Terminal on the same Directory
-3. Run "vagrant up" To build Your machines that in "myhosts" file
+3. Run "vagrant up" To build Your machines **Read vagrantfile** For More information
-4. Run "ansible-playbook -i myhosts ELKPlayBook.yaml
+4. Run "ansible-playbook -i myhosts ELKPlayBook.yaml"
-5. Add any IP in "myhosts" file as you like under "ElsSTack" group
 5. Run "vagrant provision" when modify any thing in any file like: add machin in "myhosts" file